Skip to content

 pydvl.valuation.methods.data_oob

-A data point's Data-OOB value is defined for bagging models.
-It is the average loss of the estimators which were not fit on it.
+Data-OOB value is tailored to bagging models.
+It defines a data point's value as the average loss of the estimators which were not fit on it.

 References